knope-dev/knope/docs/src/content/docs/reference/Config File/packages.md

 Assets is a list of files to upload to a GitHub release.
 They do nothing without [GitHub configuration](../github).
 Assets are per-package.
 Each asset can optionally have a `name`, this is what it will appear as in GitHub releases.
-If `name` is omitted, the final component of the path will be used.
+The `name` defaults to the final part of the path.

 ```toml
 [package]